-Cats have been known to eat a wide range of foods, including some strange things.
-In the wild, they eat an all-meat diet.
-But our house cats seem to enjoy trying a variety of foods, even ones that would never naturally be found in their food regimen.
+In the wild, cats eat an all-meat diet.
+But some of our house cats seem to enjoy trying a variety of foods, even ones that would never naturally be found in their food regimen.

 One food that cats commonly seem to gravitate towards is cantaloupe.
-Cats all over seem to really like this sweet fruit for some reason, so many pet owners feed it to their cats as a treat.
+Cats all over seem to show interest in this sweet fruit for some reason, so many pet owners feed it to their cats as a treat.
 But is it safe to do so?
 Moreover, could there possibly be a health benefit to feeding a cat cantaloupe?
-The answer is that yes it’s safe to feed cats cantaloupe when offered in strict moderation and only occasionally, as well as without the rind and seeds, but cats don’t receive the same nutritional benefits as humans do!
+The answer is that yes, it’s safe to feed cats cantaloupe when offered in strict moderation and only occasionally, as well as without the rind and seeds, but cats don’t receive the same nutritional benefits as humans do!

-According to the American Association for the Prevention of Cruelty to Animals (ASPCA), true cantaloupe, scientific name Cucumis melo, is completely non-toxic for cats.
-This means that it’s perfectly to safely to feed some to your cat, as long as you do so in moderation.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), true cantaloupe, scientific name Cucumis melo, is completely non-toxic for cats.1 This means that it’s perfectly safe to feed some to your cat, as long as you do so in moderation.
 Check with your vet first if your cat can have a little bit of cantaloupe every now and then, depending on their underlying health, particular diet requirements, or ongoing medication.
 Cats suffering from diabetes or gastrointestinal issues should not be offered cantaloupe.

 Is There a Health Benefit to Feeding a Cat Cantaloupe?

 As humans, we generally think of cantaloupes as a healthy fruit.
-It’s full of vitamins and minerals like magnesium, vitamin A, iron, and vitamin C. The problem is that cats have different requirements for vitamins, minerals, and other micronutrients than we do.
+It’s full of vitamins and minerals like magnesium, vitamin A, iron, potassium, and vitamin C. The problem is that cats have different requirements for vitamins, minerals, and other micronutrients than we do.

 Cats are what’s known as obligate carnivores.
 This means that they get all of their nutrition from meat sources.
-They don’t eat any carbohydrates, plants, grains, legumes, or anything except meat in the wild, nor can they digest them properly.
+They don’t have a requirement or need for carbohydrates, plants, grains, legumes, or anything except meat in the wild, nor can they digest them properly.

-Because meat makes up their entire diet, cats have systems that are excellent at processing raw meats and providing them with all of the nutrients that they need.
-While we may get a lot of healthy nutrients from a cantaloupe, your cat will not.
+Because meat makes up the majority of their diet, cats have a digestive system that is adjusted to processing raw meats and providing them with all of the nutrients that they need.
+While we may get a lot of healthy nutrients from a cantaloupe, your cat is unlikely to.

 Cats need vitamin A since their bodies don’t make it.
 We get it by converting beta-carotene from different fruits and vegetables we eat.
 Cantaloupe is packed with beta-carotene, so it’s a great source of vitamin A for humans.

-The problem is, cats can’t convert beta-carotene into vitamin A. They need to get vitamin A in its already converted form, which they get from eating animal organs in the wild, such as the liver, or from a complete and balanced commercial cat food.
+The problem is that cats can’t convert beta-carotene into vitamin A. They need to get vitamin A in its already converted form, which they get from eating animal organs in the wild, such as the liver, or from a complete and balanced commercial cat food.

 Vitamin C is an essential vitamin for humans.
 We don’t make any in our bodies, so we rely on foods to provide all the vitamin C we need.
 Cantaloupe is very high in vitamin C, so it’s great for us.

 But cats don’t need to intake vitamin C the way that we do.
-Their bodies actually make all the vitamin C they need, so they will get no benefit from cantaloupe in this regard.
+Their bodies actually make all the vitamin C they need, so healthy cats will get no benefit from cantaloupe in this regard.

 Why Do Cats Seem to Like Cantaloupe?